Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 After easing Kakashi's fatigue, I decided it would probably be for the best if I crashed.
 So I did.

 Once breakfast was finished, Kakashi and I headed off to the training ground to check on Naruto and Sasuke's progress.
 When we reached there, neither were in sight.
 Of course that was when Naruto decided to throw a kunai at our feet and thus present his location at being at the top of the tree…

 He grinned.
-"See Sakura-chan!"
+"See, Sakura-chan!"

 Naruto caught himself just in time exclaiming how we had fallen for it.
-I mainly quirked an eyebrow at him.
+I just quirked an eyebrow at him.
 Then he lost his footing for real that time, only to be caught by Sasuke.

 The two continued to train for the rest of the day while I was stuck on guard duty once again and devoted myself to more readings.

 At the end of the day, dinner was given and more sob stories passed around.
 I just kind of zoned out.
 I've heard it one too many times during the actual episodes I could pretty much recite everyone's back story in this arc perfectly.

 Kakashi went off to talk to Inari, Naruto and Sasuke passed out and I stayed up a little late reviewing everything I had learned.